claramoreirag/claramoreirag/README.md

 I am a 21-year-old Computer Science student, currently on the 1st year of my Master's Degree. <br>
-I'm a dedicated and enthusiastic person, with a great passion fortravelling, reading and playing music 😊 <br>
+I'm a dedicated and enthusiastic person, with a great passion for travelling, reading and playing music 😊 <br>
 My study fields of choice are Data Science, Machine Learning and Software Engeneering.

 ## ⚡ Stats